Marvin, Welch & Farrar

 Marvin, Welch & Farrar (a.k.a.
 MWF) were a 1970s British and Australian popular music group formed by Hank Marvin and Bruce Welch, both members of The Shadows – as a change of direction manoeuvre during 1970 to 1973 – and John Farrar (ex-The Strangers).
 The distinction was that while The Shadows were famous for their instrumental work, Marvin Welch & Farrar were a trio, vocal harmony group.
-They have been favourably compared to USA folk close harmony group Crosby Stills Nash and Young (a.k.a.
+They have been favourably compared to US folk close harmony group Crosby Stills Nash and Young (a.k.a.
 CSNY) and The Hollies.

 Their second album, Second Opinion (1971), produced by Peter Vince, was voted one of the best ever sounding albums recorded at Abbey Road studios by EMI Records' sound engineers in a private poll during the 1970s.